-The lively colour of orange Clivia flowers combines well with other hot coloured blooms of mid-late winter and early spring which grow in part-shade, such as red camellias, Abutilon, nasturtiums or firefly (Justicia rizzinii).
+The lively colour of orange Clivia flowers combines well with other hot-coloured blooms of mid-late winter and early spring which grow in part-shade, such as red camellias, Abutilon, nasturtiums, the bromeliad Aechmea caudata or firefly (Justicia rizzinii).
 The startling and unusual flower of the South African paintbrush lily bulb (Scadoxus puniceus) appears at exactly the same time as the Clivia and enjoys the same garden conditions.
-The colour of the clivia is also an effective partner to shade-tolerant blue or purple flowers, such as bluebells, Brunfelsia species or Streptocarpus saxorum (sometimes called the nodding violet).
+The colour of the Clivia is also an effective partner to shade-tolerant blue or purple flowers, such as bluebells, Brunfelsia species or Streptocarpus saxorum (sometimes called the nodding violet).
 In small gardens, the same colour combination can be achieved by growing clivias in a bright blue pot!
 In cold climates, they are grown as house plants.

 Clivia seem subject to few diseases; however, in poorly drained soil they may become afflicted by collar rot.
 Removing the plant from the ground, dusting it with sulphur powder and wrapping it in sphagnum moss may save the plant.
 Pests include snails, which can destroy the flowers, or more seriously, the scary black and yellow striped amaryllis caterpillars (also known as the lily borers), which can cause a lot of damage to the whole plant in a very short time and should be dealt with promptly, using a product such as Success, Dipel or a pyrethrum spray.
 They can also be picked off by hand and squashed!
 Mealy bug may be a problem: try Eco Oil to control them.
 Remove shabby old foliage in late winter to groom the plants.